smougie/escape-from-mars/README.md

 ## Game Mechanics:
 ### Main Menu:
 - `Continue` <br/>If player already pass through first level Continue button will be shown and after pressing this button, player will be moved to Level Selection screen where he can track his current progress, check level scores, restart and overwrite old level score to get better score.
-- `New Game`  Clear all current game progress and start new game.
+- `New Game` <br/>Clear all current game progress and start new game.
-- `Highscores`  Highscore can be submited in level selection after completing all levels.
+- `Highscores` <br/>Highscore can be submited in level selection after completing all levels.
 Only ten best scores will be displayed.
-- `Options`  Player can adjust master, background and SFX volume here.
+- `Options` <br/>Player can adjust master, background and SFX volume here.
 Each of them has own slider to adjust and save sound levels in PlayerPrefs.
-- `Quit`  Quit the application.
+- `Quit` <br/>Quit the application.
-- `Game Tips` checkbox  If player press the checkbox short information window with controls will be shown.
+- `Game Tips` checkbox <br/>If player press the checkbox short information window with controls will be shown.
 Player can also press `Tutorial` button to try those controls and game mechanics in tutorial level.
-- `Tutorial`  After colliding with any obstacle on this level, player rocket will be repsawned and heal value will be reseted.
+- `Tutorial` <br/>After colliding with any obstacle on this level, player rocket will be repsawned and heal value will be reseted.
 Player starts in no gravity mode where he can get familiar with controling rocket.
 When he feel more comfortable he can pass through `Gravity Controler` object and turn normal mode.
 All core objects are displayed with yellow arrow along with short prompt about that object.

 ### Level Obstacles:
 Rocket can only collide with alien collectible, rocket collectible, refueling pad and landing pad.